Idiophone: Categories

 Most percussion instruments that are not drums are idiophones.
 Hornbostel–Sachs divides idiophones into four main sub-categories.
 The first division is the struck idiophones (also known sometimes as concussion idiophones).
 This includes most of the non-drum percussion instruments familiar in the West.
 They include all idiophones made to vibrate by being struck, either directly with a stick or hand (like the wood block, singing bowl, steel tongue drum, triangle or marimba) or indirectly, by way of a scraping or shaking motion (like maracas or flexatone).
 Various types of bells fall into both categories.

 The other three subdivisions are rarer.
-They are plucked idiophones, such as the Jew's harp, amplified cactus, kouxian, dan moi, music box and mbira (lamellophone or thumb piano); blown idiophones, of which there are a very small number of examples, the Aeolsklavier being one; and friction idiophones, such as the singing bowl, glass harmonica, glass harp, turntable, verrophone, daxophone, styrophone, musical saw, and nail violin (a number of pieces of metal or wood rubbed with a bow).
+They are plucked idiophones, such as the Jew's harp, amplified cactus, kouxian, dan moi, music box and mbira (lamellophone or thumb piano); blown idiophones, of which there are few examples, with the Aeolsklavier being one; and friction idiophones, such as the singing bowl, glass harmonica, glass harp, turntable, verrophone, daxophone, styrophone, musical saw, and nail violin (a number of pieces of metal or wood rubbed with a bow).

-Other classifications use six main sub-categories.
+Other classifications use six main sub-categories: